miyako/4d-presentation-2026-06-10/README.md

 - The overall cosine similarity is slightly less depressed: good
 - Otherwise not that different from last round: not good
+- Most of the meaningful learning happened in the first ~10% of training: not good

 > [!WARNING]
 > This might be the limit of Google Colab where you can only rent a **single** GPU.
 You may have to move on to multiple GPUs at this point.
 You can't increase per-device-batch, or add more transformer layers, or increase gradient accumilation on a Google Colab NVIDIA A100 which has a limited `40` GB memory.